 9. Digital Ocean

-Individual development planning and ensuring that everyone has a career they can grow into is important at Digital Ocean.
-People map out what they want to accomplish each year, looking at how their professional objectives tie into business strategy along with their personal goals.
+Individual development planning and ensuring everyone has a career they can grow into is important at Digital Ocean.
+People map out what they want to accomplish each year, looking at how their professional objectives tie into business strategy and personal goals.

-If you want to know what matters at your company when it comes to learning and development, an employee engagement survey is a great place to start.
+An employee engagement survey is a great place to start if you want to know what matters at your company regarding learning and development.
 Check out our article on the 20 employee engagement survey questions every company should ask for a how-to on collecting employee feedback.